rzelazko/lime-tracker/README.md

 - Create valid [firestore.rules](firestore.rules)
 - Re-create users in emulator
 - Change `emailVerificationDate` to indicate it is sending date (not verification)
-- Table on small screen looks bad - actions should be in the same line
 - Use Firestore instead of dummy data (unlock DB)
 - Firestore service: `enableIndexedDbPersistence`
+- Table on small screen looks bad - actions should be in the same line
+- Support for pagination
+- Empty seizure table - add some _No data_ info
+- Seizure should be collection under `users/{uid}/seizures`
+- User should see only his own seizures
+- Seizures table should be order by occurred